Article (54)

 Gave man the respect of being human

-Gave women status, honor, and the right to inheritance
+Gave women the right to status, honor, and inheritance

 Showed slaves the doors of freedom and equality